terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.2 There is no "I" (intelligence) in AI**

-**AI circuits have absolutely no similarity whatsoever to the human brain neurons.
-None**.
-Human thought exists not as a snapshot, but as a symphony playing out in time.
-But AI circuits are clocked state machines that switch from fixed state to fixed state.
-AI algorithms are referred to as "neural" networks because they have a crude similarity to real biological neural networks.
-"Crude" is the key word.
-They are not real NNs and harbor no intelligence.
-Their creators (the AI gurus) are well aware of this.
+**AI circuits have absolutely no similarity whatsoever to human brain neurons.** Human thought exists not as a snapshot, but as a symphony playing out in time.
+But AI circuits are clocked state machines that switch from one state to the next.
+AI algorithms are referred to as "neural" networks because the diagrams for NN matrix math look like a diagram that could be considered to describe biological neural networks.
+In reality AI NN have no relationship to biological neurons and do not host intelligence of any kind.

 The GPU that runs the AI NN is a 100% deterministic binary computation device.
 If you put in the same input, you will **always** get the same output.
-The core basis of a GPU and CPU are the same binary switches.
-You could run even the most sophisticated LLM on electro-mechanical relays (it would take years to generate a token, consume the entire output of a large nuclear power plant, but its theoreticaly possible).
+The core basis of both a GPU and a CPU are binary switches.
+You could run even the most sophisticated LLM on electro-mechanical relays.
+It might require the entire power output of nuclear plant and take a year or more to generate a token response, but it is theoretically possible.

 *Electro-mechanical relay (a theoretical alternative to the GPU)*<br>
 <img src="/assets/relay.png" alt="drones" width="12%">